SJSU-AD/FusionAD/src/modules/geodesy/README.md

 ```

 **NOTE:** *BOTH* the selected interpolator object *AND* the method call line in the 'try' block must be uncommented and correspond appropriately to one another.

+Future implementation may allow for conversion selection from launch file (TODO)

 ### Select the path of choice in the main launch file
 Launch file location: /launch/geodesy.launch